-We’re a team of highly skilled physiotherapists who specialise in pelvic floor/health dysfunction.
+We are a team of highly skilled physiotherapists who specialise in pelvic health.
 At your appointment, a Specialist Physiotherapist will take a detailed history and, if appropriate, may carry out an examination.
 Some of the questions may be personal in nature, and your Physiotherapist will explain this at the beginning of your consultation.

-In this section, you’ll find an overview of the conditions we treat, some useful resources and advice for managing them, how to access our service and the various locations of our clinics.
+This section gives a brief overview of the conditions we treat, helpful resources for managing them, how to access our service, and where our clinics are located.

 What are your Pelvic Floor Muscles?